superboum/freebox_metrics/README.md

 ---------

-Data are extracted in a format that can be easily handled by [tidyverse libraries](https://www.tidyverse.org/). metric name is the oen from the API.
+Data are extracted in a format that can be easily handled by [tidyverse libraries](https://www.tidyverse.org/).

+Metric names is the one from the API.
 Currently, I suppose that:

   * `{tx,rx}_flows_rate` might refer to a number of packet/sec
   * `{tx,rx}_used_rate` may refer to the bandwidth currently used